 Resource Room Model

-The program includes remedial, compensatory, and developmental instruction that is provided in a small group.
-The student typically reports to the resource room one time a day, receiving assistance from a special education provider.
+The program includes remedial, compensatory, and developmental instruction that is provided in a small group of no more than 5 students.
+The student typically reports to the resource room the number of days recommended on his/her IEP, receiving assistance from a special education provider.

-This program includes the teaming of a general education teacher and special education teacher in the general education setting.
+The program includes the teaming of a general education teacher and special education teacher in the general education setting.
 The teaming of the teachers in the core academic courses brings different styles, strategies, and expertise into the classroom to provide a strong, positive approach to learning for special education students, as well as general education students.
-The special education teacher also provides support and assistance on a daily basis to the inclusion students in a academic support period.
-This allows remedial, compensatory, and developmental instruction to be provided in a small group to help the students be successful in the general education classroom.
+The special education teacher may also provide support and assistance on a daily basis to the students in an academic support period (ASC).
+This allows remedial, compensatory, and developmental instruction provided in a small group setting so the students be successful with the content curriculum.

 15:1 Self-Contained Model